 “But, indeed there is a hill station in Haryana”, my friend insisted.
 A quick “googling” proved him right.
-The tiny village of Morni located in a corner of northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains is Haryana’s only hill station.
+The tiny village of Morni located in a corner of the northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains lies Haryana’s only hill station.

-At an altitude of a mere 3600 ft.
+At an elevation of a mere 3600 ft.
 Morni is hardly a hill station when one thinks of the famous ones in Himachal and Uttarakhand.
 However, we were fed up with the prolonged Delhi summer.
 There was no indication when the rains would come to give us some respite.
 Even a little drop from the height of 48 degrees Centigrade would be welcome.

 Thus, when the hotel manager told me over the phone that it was raining at Morni and the weather was great, we wasted no more time, and were off to visit a poor cousin of Simla, Dalhousie or Dharamsala.

 Urbanisation has, unfortunately, spoilt the charm of driving on our highways.
 Gone are the days when the roads cut through vast green fields dotted with little villages.
-Now the roads pass through ugly semi-urban clusters, with occasional patches of greenery.
+Now the roads pass through ugly semi-urban clusters, with a few occasional patches of greenery.
 It was only when we took highway 7 that we could see some stretches of cultivated fields and a hint of hills near the horizon.

 Overlooking the valley, with the foothills of the Shivalik range rolling down from three sides, our small hotel was ideally located.
 Our “Valley View Room” gave an unhindered view of the dense, verdant expanse of the valley where numerous birds flew from branch to branch and bush to bush as if just for the fun of it.

 When my wife declared that the TV in our room was not working, I was none too unhappy.
-This was it; a perfect break from the dumb TV and the obnoxious, vexing WhatsApp.
-The cell phone mercifully received too weak a signal.
+This was it.
+A perfect break from the dumb TV and the obnoxious, vexing WhatsApp.
+The cellphone mercifully received too weak a signal.

 After a no-frills lunch which was nevertheless very well prepared, we set out to explore our surroundings.
 The sky being overcast it was not too tiring to walk some two miles to the nearest little shop which sold most things one would need, and also doubled up as a tea shop.
 On the way we passed the Government polytechnic, a “marine institute”, a small temple and several hotels and guest houses with not a soul around them.
 It was not the season, nor was it a weekend.

 What struck me was the silence of the place.
-Apart from the occasional buzz of engines of some car, or of the bus plying between Morni and Panchkula, there was no noise at all.
+Besides the occasional buzz of engines of some passing car, or of the bus plying between Morni and Panchkula, there was no noise at all.
 The Forest Department here seemed to be quite active.
 There were plenty of catchy signposts on roadside tree trunks, nudging the people to save trees and the environment.
 There also was a herb garden-cum-information centre which, at that hour, was closed.
 Here for the first time in my life I saw a Haritaki tree.